Lifelike Cavity Treatment

 We’ve been told since we were children that eating sweet treats and not brushing our teeth can wreck our teeth and gums.
-The crux is bacterial plaque.
+The key problem is the build up of bacterial plaque.
 When the bacteria living in this sticky substance that forms naturally on your teeth eat particles of sugar and starches, they create an acidic mix that decays tooth enamel.
 This occurrence is called demineralization.
 These acid attacks lead to tiny holes in the teeth called cavities.
-Cavities, also called dental caries, must be cleansed of decay and filled with composite resin to match the original color and contour of your teeth.
+Cavities, also called dental caries, must be cleansed of decay and filled with composite resin to repair the tooth.
+Dr. Mai places composite resin fillings that match the original color and contour of your teeth.

 In the Genes

 Diet is a factor, too.
-Getting enough calcium, which is in dairy products, is not just good for your bones, it’s good for your teeth as well, and raw fruits and vegetables, nuts, and whole grains are good for your heart as well as your teeth!
+Getting enough calcium, which is found in dairy products and some other foods, is not just good for your bones, it’s good for your teeth as well.
+Many raw fruits and vegetables, nuts, and whole grains are good for your teeth as well as your other body systems!

 Placing a Dental Filling

 Filling cavities is one of the most basic procedures in family dentistry, taking only about an hour or less to perform.
 Here is what you can expect when you get a filling at Mai Dentistry:

 - We thoroughly cleanse the tooth of decay.

 - We reshape the area to accommodate the filling.

 - We apply a conditioning liquid that securely attaches the filling.

 - We apply composite resin material to fill the prepped area.